 - MATH 333 Topics in Math (3)

 - MATH 360 Geometry (3)

 - MATH 470 Mathematical Probability (3)

-Licensure for secondary teaching includes departmental requirements and the professional education sequence.
+Earning your licensure for teaching grades 6-12 in either mathematics or computer science includes departmental requirements and the professional education sequence.
 A student wishing to prepare for teaching any subject at the secondary level must consult with the coordinator for secondary education in the education department and with the department advisor representing the major area.